samer411/nextjs-dashboard/README.md

 # Financial Dashboard Application 🚀

 This project is a simplified version of a financial dashboard application built with **Next.js**.
 It demonstrates essential full-stack development concepts, including authentication, database integration, and data management.
-By completing this course, you'll acquire the skills needed to start building robust Next.js applications.

 ## 🌟 Features